WHAT DO BROWNBANDED COCKROACHES LOOK LIKE?

 WHAT DO BROWNBANDED COCKROACHES EAT?

-The Brownbanded cockroach eats a little bit of everything but is particularly attracted to carbohydrates.
+The brownbanded cockroach eats a little bit of everything but is particularly attracted to carbohydrates.
 They will eat anything considered organic, such as decaying matter and even bodily fluids.
-If they aren’t finding enough to eat from these sources, you will find them munching away on your envelopes, stamps, wallpaper, and books as they like starch and glue.
+If they aren’t finding enough to eat from these sources, you will find them munching away on your envelopes, stamps, wallpaper, and books as they like to feed on starch and glue.

 DOES INNOVATIVE OFFER COCKROACH CONTROL?

 Innovative Pest Control offers cockroach control solutions.
-If you see any of the following signs of infestation, contact IPC.
-If there is one cockroach, you probably have 200!
+If you see any of the following signs of infestation, contact us at Innovative Pest Control.
+If there is one cockroach, you probably have 200 more hiding away within your home.
+Some common signs of brownbanded cockroaches include:

-- Seeing a roach in your home, dead or alive
+- Seeing a roach in your home, alive or dead.

 BROWNBANDED COCKROACH PREVENTION TIPS